gittogethers/platzi/README.md

 To get started with Copilot, you'll need to make sure it is configured in your editor.
 [Go here](https://docs.github.com/en/copilot/quickstart) for a quickstart guide to getting started with Copilot.
 You can use the globe button in the upper right corner to change instructions in our Docs to another language.

 ## 📬 Submission
 Submit via a Pull Request on the home repository you'll fork from.
-Submit by 11:59pm EST Tuesday July 2nd to be eligible for prizes.
+Submit by 11:59pm EST Tuesday July 2nd to be eligible for prizes. _Update: The challenge has been extended to Tuesday, July 9th_

 ## 🥇 Prizes
 Platzi, New Relic and GitHub Education will select FIVE (5) winners!
 Each winner will win a backpack from New Relic & GitHub Education filled with swag.
-Prizes will be announced on July 11th.
+Prizes will be announced on July 11th. _Update: Prizes will be announced on July 15th_